xolbynz/xolbynz/README.md

 🌱 I’m currently learning DeepStream for Video Analytics on Jetson Nano ,

-Why is the deepstream so difficult?
+Why is the DeepStream so difficult?
 Anyone who can teach me plz contact me

 I'll also share  My [KNOWLEDGE](https://dev.to/swervin)